Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 If you think Seignorage Shares sounds too crazy to work, you're not alone.
 Many have criticized this system for an obvious reason: it resembles a pyramid scheme.
 Low coin prices are buttressed by issuing promises of future growth.
 That growth must be subsidized by new entrants buying into the scheme.
 Fundamentally, you could say that the "collateral" backing Seignorage Shares is **shares in the future growth of the system.**

-Clearly this means that in the limit, if the system stops growing, it will not be able to maintain its peg.
+Clearly this means that in the limit, if the system doesn't eventually continue growing, it will not be able to maintain its peg.

 Perhaps that's not an unreasonable assumption though.
 After all, the monetary base for most world currencies have experienced nearly monotonic growth for the last several decades.